Rubiks37/rankingbot/README.md

 ---
 * /help command
 * add an undo feature
-* add a top albums feature
 * add even more error handling
-* MORE STATS

 ### How to get Spotify Tokens